Ushisha/yogalab-blog/posts/asana-king-pigeon.md

 **Step 7** - Hold the pose for 10-15 seconds and slowly release it.
 Then move to the other leg and repeat the steps on the other side.

-Pigeon pose is an excellent accompaniment to more active pursuits like hiking, cycling, and running because it targets the muscles these activities use – the abductors, piriformis, gluteus medius and minimus, and iliopsoas (hip flexors).
+Kig Pigeon pose is an excellent accompaniment to more active pursuits like hiking, cycling, and running because it targets the muscles these activities use – the abductors, piriformis, gluteus medius and minimus, and iliopsoas (hip flexors).
 It’s also an excellent pose to incorporate into your asana practice after standing and balancing poses.